rcasanovan/weather-app/README.md

 ## FAQS 🤔

 * Q: I want to test the project using the Xcode simulator.
-How could I get a location (latitude, longitude)?.
+How could I get a location (latitude, longitude)?

 You can use